hkamran/Rekodi-UI/README.md

-# ServiceRecorderWebGui
+# Rekodi UI
-Front end GUI for the service recorder
+Web interface for the Rekodi application.